FlexMeasures/flexmeasures/documentation/dev/docker.rst

 Configuration
 ^^^^^^^^^^^^^^

-You can pass in your own configuration (e.g. for MapBox access token, or db URI, see below) like we described above for running a container: Put a file ``flexmeasures.cfg`` into a local folder called ``flexmeasures-instance``.
+You can pass in your own configuration (e.g. for MapBox access token, or db URI, see below) like we described above for running a container: put a file ``flexmeasures.cfg`` into a local folder called ``flexmeasures-instance``.

 Data